Site Loader

 As harvest season begins, you’ll see more farming equipment on the roads as farmers travel between fields.
 With this increase in traffic, it’s important for both farmers and the community to take extra precautions.
 National Farm Safety and Health Week runs from September 15-21, and transportation incidents remain the leading cause of death for farmers and farm workers.
 In light of this, the Delaware Farm Bureau (DEFB) is urging everyone to prioritize road safety during harvest.

-June Unruh, former DEFB Ag Safety Conference chair, shares that safety should be a part of everyday life, “Whatever you’re doing, wherever you are, safety becomes who we are.”
+June Unruh, DEFB Ag Safety Conference chair, shares that safety should be a part of everyday life, “Whatever you’re doing, wherever you are, safety becomes who we are.”
 She added, “Rural road safety should be a top priority amongst all drivers to ensure the safety of everyone sharing the road.
 Farmers have the same legal rights as other motorists to drive their vehicles on public roads.”

 For farmers, it’s crucial to stay on top of equipment maintenance, ensure all operators are familiar with their manuals, and have a clear emergency plan in place.
 While it may be tempting to push through fatigue and finish a field, it’s essential to stop and rest when needed.
 Make sure someone knows your location and expected return time, in case of an emergency.